 Warg – Werewolf

 Through the ages a lot has been written about werewolves.
-Here’s a short extract about that phenomenon, taken and translated from the German book “Mythologie der Germanen” (Mythology of the Germanic Peoples), by Elard Hugo Meyer, Strasbourg, 1903.
+Here’s a short extract about that phenomenon, taken and translated from the German book “Mythologie der Germanen”, by Elard Hugo Meyer, Strasbourg, 1903.
 For many decades, this work was considered a good researched scientific source.
 Today it is just a curiosity, nothing more.

 The deep-seated illusion that when a belligerent man dies or dreams, his soul will appear as a vicious animal such as a wolf or bear, may cause an uneasy man to actually feel like he’s turning into such a creature when the nights are long and dark.
 He wills his senses and limbs into the melancholic wildness that seems appropriate for a wolf as it pounces on a herd of animals in the still of the night.
 Compelled by this same illusion, some people were quick to believe that a man who was inconsiderately active at night may have fallen to the same kind of mania, believing every word of his endless ranting.